 LUNCH: Tommy’s Restaurant in Coventry Village boasts a menu of whole, healthy foods (long before it was the cool thing to do) and was once a stomping ground for Harvey Pekar.
 After you’ve had one of Tommy’s famous milkshakes, gander down Coventry Avenue, which was a set location for the 2012 Nickelodeon movie "Fun Size," starring Victoria Justice.

 AFTERNOON: In 2002, the film "Welcome to Collinwood" hit theaters.
 Starring William H. Macy, Isaiah Washington, Sam Rockwell, Michael Jeter and George Clooney, the comedy — set in the very neighborhood for which it was named — tells the story of a group of nitwit delinquents who epically fail at becoming criminals.
+As an added bonus, it was written and directed by native Clevelanders the Russo Brothers, who also shot "Captain America: The Winter Soldier" in their hometown before they moved on to break box offices with the "Avengers" franchise.
 Head to Collinwood’s funky Waterloo Arts District featuring music venue Beachland Ballroom and vinyl shop Blue Arrow Records.

 DINNER: Escargots, foie gras, crème brulee and frog legs.
 It’s all the rage at fine dining establishment EDWINS Leadership & Restaurant Institute.
 The restaurant is featured in an Academy Award-nominated documentary “Knife Skills,” which tells the story of the challenges of opening a restaurant staffed primarily by formerly incarcerated adults who are mostly new to the hospitality industry and classic French cuisine.